ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 extension User: Parameter {}
 ```

-At this point, we finish our `User` model.
+At this point, our `User` model is completed.
 Please try to build and run the application, in order to make sure everything works fine.

 ### Controller
-It's time to create our controller now.
+Vapor provides controllers for us to handle our endpoints.
-Again, Let's switch back to Terminal and create our controller file with the following commands.
+Again, please switch back to Terminal and create our controller file with the following commands.
 ```
 mkdir Sources/App/Controllers
 touch Sources/App/Controllers/UsersController.swift